 Tip #3 – Bring along plenty of snacks and loads of humour for a more comfortable drive.
 Locals drive fast on the road but generally law-abiding.
 Some may even wave at you as you pass each other as a matter of road etiquette.

-Tip #4 – Contact Jetabout Holidays as the agency is an award-winning Australia Specialist to get you the best deals in customised road trip packages with car rental and the best insurance coverage, at prices you can’t possibly secure on your own.
+Tip #4 – Contact Jetabout Holidays as the agency is an award-winning Australia specialist to get you the best deals in customised road trip packages with car rental and insurance coverage, at prices you can’t possibly secure on your own.